GSA/challenges-and-prizes/_posts/june-23-2020-a-winners-q-a-tim-k-mackey.md

 ---
 date: June 23, 2020
 layout: post
-title: "A Winner's Q&A: Tim K. Mackey"
+title: A Winner's Q&A with Tim K. Mackey
 tagline: Challenge.gov sits down with a previous winner of NIDA's “$100,000 for Start a SUD Startup” Challenge to solicit advice for the competition's latest crop of winners